I am a senior software engineer and machine learning researcher. I

 v3 & Nowcasting in Google Search: MetNet is the worldâs leading

-inference, and validation datasets, enabling our team to ship to
+validation datasets, enabling our team to ship to Google Search.

 Project

 Contrails.
-I provided critical weather data and data engineering
+I provided critical weather datasets and pipelines that

 airplanes.